reedx8/urban-living/README.md

-# Real Estate Website (Ava)
+# Urban Living at Fanno Creek

-Ava at Fanno Creek real estate landing page
+Real estate website for Urban Living at Fanno Creek

 ## To Run